Rongbuk Monastery

-The monastery has a dry alpine ice cap climate (EF) with an average temperature of −17,5 °C, due to its severely cold winters.
-While in June and July days commonly hit temperatures of 10 °C, they drop significantly during nighttime, making it the coldest continuously populated place outside Antarctica.
-The lowest temperature that was recorded around the area is −55,7 °C.

 Location

 Rongbuk Monastery lies near the base of the north side of Mount Everest at 4980 m above sea level, at the end of the Dzakar Chu valley.
-Rongbuk is claimed to be the highest-elevation monastery in the world.
-However, the true highest monastery in the world is Drirapuk Monastery in Ngari Prefecture, at an altitude of 5072 m.

 For Sherpas living on the south slopes of Everest in the Khumbu region of Nepal, Rongbuk Monastery was an important pilgrimage site, accessed in a few days' travel across the Himalaya through the Nangpa La.
 The monastery was also regularly visited by the early expeditions to Mount Everest in the 1920s and 1930s after a five-week journey from Darjeeling in the Indian foothills of the Himalaya.
 Most past and current expeditions attempting to summit Mount Everest from the north, Tibetan, side establish their Base Camp near the tongue of Rongbuk Glacier about 8 km south of the Monastery.
 The 1922 black and white silent film "Climbing Mt.
 Everest" includes a lengthy sequence showing the Rongbuk Lama, the monastery buildings and ritual dancing (for around 20 minutes, starting 35 minutes into the film).

 Today, the monastery is accessible by road after a two- to three-hour drive from the Friendship Highway from either Shelkar (New Tingri) or Old Tingri.
 From Rongbuk Monastery, there are dramatic views of the north face of Mount Everest, and one of the first British explorers to see it, John Noel, described it: "Some colossal architect, who built with peaks and valleys, seemed here to have wrought a dramatic prodigy—a hall of grandeur that led to the mountain."